Electric current in a translation invariant environment: Effective equation of motion

-We note by passing that the unitarity of the full, closed dynamics, implies important restrictions: Any CTP action, in particular the influence functional, satisfies the relation \be S_{infl}[x_+,x_-]=-S_{infl}^*[x_-,x_+], \ee and the diagonal part of the influence functional is vanishing, \be S_{infl}[x,x]=0. \ee The first property is a trivial result of the structure of the integrand in eq. \eq{fable} and the second follows by considering the system trajectory $x_\pm(t)=x(t)$ as an external source to the environment, realizing unitary dynamics and preserving $\Tr_e\rho_e$.
-Note that $\la x_+(t)\ra=\la x_-(t)\ra$ for unitary dynamics.

-The distinguishing feature of the CTP formalism is the apparent reduplication of the degrees of freedom and the use of the CTP doublet coordinates, $x\to\hx=(x_+,x_-)$.
-It is important to keep in mind that such a reduplication applies only to the quantum fluctuations without redoubling the classical, observable degrees of freedoms.
-Each observable degree of freedom is represented by a bra and a ket in the expectation values, they identify the same state but differ in their time dependence.
-The expectation value of an observable $A$ in a pure state $|\psi\ra$ of unit norm, \be \la A\ra=\sum_{nm}\la\psi|n\ra\la n|A|m\ra\la m|\psi\ra, \ee $\{|n\ra\}$ being a basis set, contains two {\em independent} sums over the components which represent the quantum fluctuations of the state $|\psi\ra$.
-The formal analogy with the probability distribution functions indicates that the quantum fluctuations of the bra and the ket are treated independently in this expressions.
-The identical but reduplicated quantum fluctuations are monitored by the CTP doublet coordinates, $\hx$, and the name chronon was coined \cite{irr} to identify the single degrees of freedom, equipped with two, independent set of quantum fluctuations.
-The comparison of the derivation of the master equation of section \ref{masters} with the derivation of the Schr\"odinger's equation shows that the ``wave function'' of a chronon, $\psi(\hx)$, is actually the density matrix.
+The distinguishing feature of the CTP formalism is the reduplication of the degrees of freedom and the representation of the classical dissipative forces and the system-environment entanglement as a coupling between the members of the CTP doublets.
+While this is an unusual procedure in classical physics, its origin is rather obvious in the quantum case: The expectation value of an observable $A$ in a pure state $|\psi\ra$ of unit norm, \be \la A\ra=\sum_{nm}\la\psi|n\ra\la n|A|m\ra\la m|\psi\ra, \ee $\{|n\ra\}$ being a basis set, contains two {\em independent} sums over the components which represent the quantum fluctuations of the state $|\psi\ra$.
+Two probability variables $x_1$ and $x_2$ are independent in probability theory if their joint probability distribution is factorizable: $p(x_1,x_2)=p_1(x_1)p_2(x_2)$.
+Quantum fluctuations are represented by the probability amplitude in quantum mechanics and the quantum fluctuations of the coordinates of two degrees of freedom can be called independent if the joint probability amplitude, the wave function, is factorizable: $\psi(x_1,x_2)=\psi_1(x_1)\psi_2(x_2)$.
+In a similar manner, the quantum fluctuations within the bra and the ket, treated in the basis $\{|n\ra\}$ with the factorizable distribution $\rho_{mn}=\la m|\psi\ra\la n|\psi\ra^*$ in Eq. \eq{expvalue}, can be called independent.
+Thus, quantum mechanics represents a pure state by two independent sets of quantum fluctuations, an obvious statement in view of the factorizable density matrix of a pure state.
+The two sets of fluctuations are time reversed of each other hence, the pure state dynamics can be described exclusively in terms of kets $|\psi\ra$.